cspark2610/medical-transcription-classification-/README.md

-Other than the high F1-score, it is great to see that Radiology increased from 5% to 32% and Neurology increased from 16% to 59%.
-I would conclude that thru tuning SGD was really able to maximize its' potential.
+Other than the high F1-score, it is great to see that Radiology increased from 9% to 40%, Neurology increased from 24% to 62%, and neurosurgery from 22% to 60%.
+I would conclude that thru tuning SGD was really able to shine and maximize its' potential.

 ![alt text](https://github.com/cspark2610/medical-transcription-classification-/blob/main/images/img14.png)

 The confusion matrix displays count and F1-Score for that class.
 While, Radiology had lowest F1-score, the improvement from its base model is significant.

-Since our dependent/target varaible consists of many classes, I'd like to implement OVR  classifers with a primary focus on OVR classifers, since we have a large number of classes; perhaps, OVR can mitigate this issue by collapsing the classification process by piecemeal; OVR, or also goes by OVA (one vs all), sets one class against the others classes as a unified class, thereby simplifying the problem into multiple binary classifications.
-It is a promising approach rather than attempting to classify all targets at once.
-Boosters were selected cause I hoped that in the case where there are strong overlaps between neighboring classes, the boosting ability will adjust weights accordingly from pre classified and misclassified cases - which would be optimal.
-KNN classifier, I included, not particularly for classification score purposes, but more of an interest into how complex or overfit nearest neighbor alghorithm can extend to within domains and datasets such as medical notes.
+While Neurology and Neurosurgery misclassifications were not as sparse, radiology is seemingly more difficult to distinguish as its own seperate entity.

 ## Conclusions
-Including scispaCy's biomed package helped improve F1 scores for all classifiers with the exception of KKN Clf.
-It would be interesting to look deeper into what other funcionalities it possesses that can possibly be used to improve classification rates.
+Including scispaCy's biomed package helped improve F1 scores for all classifiers with the exception of KKN Clf and Linear SVC.
+It would be interesting to look deeper into what other possiblities we can implement with the packages' more complex functions.
 Initially, I theorized GeneralMedicine and Cardiovascular/pulmonary class to be the biggest obstacle for this project; since the nature of general medicine being more generalized would encompass factors that overlap with other specialties and Cardiovascular/pulmonary, for it having the highest transcript count as well as it being a specialty that has numerous morbidity associations with other class diseases.
 All classifiers had difficulties in distinguishing and classifying radiology and neurology.
-Even SGD clf, the highest performing classifer, was only able to achieve an F1-score of 33%, although, Neurology did increase significantly to 59%.
+Even SGD clf, the highest performing classifer, was only able to achieve an F1-score of 40% for Radiology, although, the increase from baseline for both Radiology and Neurology was significant.

-In conclusion, I believe the reason why Radiology and Neurology had been scoring low for all classifiers is that neuroradiology, within in its' own right, is an estanlished subspecialty of radiology and is widely recognized by medical entitities.
-Moreover, radiologists are all not the same, there are several branches of radiology that specialize and manifest in entirely different ways, such as neuroradiology, as I've mentioned, as well as interventional radiology.
-These subspecialties are well established and utilized in many hospitals, so I strongly believe that if we were able to obtain data for a neuroradiology class, the F1 scores for all classifers would significantly improve.
-However, these are just my opinions and theory, but the findings are salient and vears me towards that direction.
+In conclusion, I believe the reason why Radiology and Neurology had been scoring low for all classifiers is that neuroradiology, within in its' own right, is an estanlished subspecialty of radiology and is widely recognized.
+Therer are several branches of radiology that specialize and manifest in entirely different ways, such as neuroradiology, as I've mentioned, as well as interventional radiology.
+So I strongly believe that if we were able to obtain data for neuroradiology, the classification metrics would increase for all classifers significantly.
+However, these are just my opinions and theory, but the findings are salient and vears me towards that reasoning.

-I hope you found some insight through this project and thank you for reading it.
+I hope you found this project interesting and let me know if you have any feedback on ways I can further improve.

-## Limitations and future options
-I have not attempted downsampling majority classess, which may have improved scores, simply due to having a great deal of data loss from dropping surgery.
-But, I believe surgery can be partitioned by procedural type and reallocate the data to make good use of it.

-Moreover, I believe implementing a more sophisticated text preprocessing method by addition of conversion of medical jargon, acronyms, and partitioning transcripts by MeSH headings would be effective.
+Thanks for reading!